Design Studio Preferences¶

 The Design Studio has a local configuration page where you can configure several settings like connection settings between this Design Studio and Virtual DataPort, Kerberos authentication, etc.

-denodo-design-studio/#/web-local-login.
-To access this page, go to one of these URLs:
+To open the Design Studio preferences go to one of these URLs:

-The password to log in is local to this application (by default “admin”).
-This gives you access to this configuration page.
-Note that this local account does not give actual access to the main functionalities of the Design Studio, only to its local configuration.
+The preferences page of Design Studio has its own password to log in (default: “admin”), which is separate from any other account.
+This account does not give actual access to the main functionalities of the Design Studio, only to its configuration.

-Change password: in this wizard you can change the password to log in to the Preferences section of Design Studio.
+Change password: to change the password to log in to this page

 In this dialog, you can configure the following parameters of the connection between the Design Studio and Virtual DataPort.

-Chunk Timeout (milliseconds): It establishes the maximum time that the Server waits before returning a new block to the Design Studio.
+Chunk Timeout (milliseconds): maximum time that Virtual DataPort will wait before returning a new block to the Design Studio.
 When this time is surpassed, the Server sends the current block even if it does not contain the number of results specified in the Chunk Size parameter.

 If Chunk size and Chunk timeout are zero, the Server returns all the results in a single block.
 If both values are different from 0, the Server returns a chunk whenever one of these conditions happen: